 Does starting your own business (or side business) appeal to you?
 Selling your own products (especially online) can be a great way to make money.
 (I have 10 reasons why it’s great, right here!)
-Perhaps you’d like to create and sell your own product – but you’re not yet sure on what that product might be.
+Perhaps you’d like to create a product to sell – but you’re not yet sure on what that product might be and need some product ideas?

 Maybe you have a business already and would like to add an additional income stream that doesn’t require you to trade time for money.